www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/markdown.md

 # CommonMark/Markdown Guidelines
 [CommonMark](https://commonmark.org/) is used as the definitive Markdown syntax.

+Only titles consisting of simple text without special symbols are considered linkable.
 ## Mathematical Formula Via LaTex
 For LaTex math formulas [MathJax](https://www.mathjax.org) is used.
 For inline math `\\(` and `\\)` are used in order to indicated Latex formulas.